carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 ## Install a package from GitHub

 Although CRAN is the official repository for R packages, it is not the only one you can use.
-As we've seen / we'll see in chapter TODO, GitHub, is the most popular open code repository.
+As we've seen / we'll see in chapter FIXME, GitHub, is the most popular open code repository.
 We can use GitHub to find packages or to make our own packages publicly available.
 Contrary to CRAN, packages in GitHub are not reviewed.
 This has an advantage: you can have your package published there in no time.